Workshop: „Universities on the Way to Climate Neutrality”

-The workshop on March 31-April 01, 2020 is dedicated to the discussion of potentials and necessary commitments of universities towards Climate Neutrality.
+The workshop on November 5th, 2020, held digitally from 4-6 pm (CET), is dedicated to the discussion of potentials and necessary commitments of universities towards Climate Neutrality.

 More and more universities commit themselves to act on climate change.
 Cities and Universities around the world have started to declare a state of climate emergency, making Climate protection a priority in their own institutions.
 This workshop organized by Andreas Wanke and Katrin Schweigel (FUB) will assess the whole spectrum of university commitments to act on climate change.